gschmutz/kafka-workshop/13b-stream-analytics-using-ksql/README.md

-# Stream Processing using ksqlDB
+# Stream Analytics using ksqlDB

 With the truck data continuously ingested into the `truck_movement` topic, let's perform some stream processing on the information.
 There are many possible solutions for performing analytics directly on the event stream.
 In the Kafka project, we can either use [Kafka Streams](https://kafka.apache.org/documentation/streams/) or [ksqlDB](http://ksqldb.io), a SQL abstraction on top of Kafka Streams.